Cloudxtreme/nodebb-theme-craftfire/README.md

-nodebb-theme-cerulean
+nodebb-theme-craftfire
 =====================

-The default NodeBB theme based on the vanilla theme
+A NodeBB theme based on the vanilla theme for the crafting communtiy.